hpi-sam/digital-fuesim-manv/README.md

 -   [Public test scenarios](https://github.com/hpi-sam/digital-fuesim-manv-public-test-scenarios)
     -   Used for test scenarios in pipelines, Can also be used for private testing
     -   For usage see the README.md in that repo
-    -   This repo is also a submodule of this repo
+    -   This repo is also a submodule of this repo.
+Use `--recurse-submodules` when cloning the repo or `run git submodule update --init --recursive` if you have cloned the repo already to get its contents.

 ## Installation

 1. Install [NodeJs](https://nodejs.org/) (at least version 18.x) (if you need different node versions on your machine we recommend [nvm](https://github.com/nvm-sh/nvm) or [nvm for windows](https://github.com/coreybutler/nvm-windows))
 2. [npm](https://www.npmjs.com/) should already come with NodeJs - if not install it
-3. Clone this repository
+3. Clone the repo by running `git clone https://github.com/hpi-sam/digital-fuesim-manv`.
+To be able to run migration tests, you also have to clone the submodules: use `git clone --recurse-submodules https://github.com/hpi-sam/digital-fuesim-manv` or run `git submodule update --init --recursive` if you have cloned the repo already.
 4. Run `npm run setup` from the root folder
 5. Copy the [`.env.example`](./.env.example) file to `./.env` and adjust the settings as you need them.
 Note that some of the variables are explained under the next point.
 6. Choose whether you want to use a database: